okelo0121/blur-guard-extension/README.md

 *   `npm run lint` - Run ESLint to check code quality
 *   `npm run preview` - Preview the production build

 ## Using the Extension

 1. **Automatic Blurring of Abusive Text**
    The extension scans web pages in real-time and automatically blurs comments or text that contain abusive words from the built-in dataset or your personal blocklist.
-This works on social media platforms as well as other websites.
+This works on social media platforms and most other websites.

 2. **Reveal Blurred Comments**
    For blurred text, a "👁 Reveal" button appears.
 Click it to temporarily view the original content.
 Once revealed, the text remains visible until you navigate away or refresh the page.